UWrc/UWrc.github.io/docs/hyak101/basics/jobs.md

 ssh UWNetid@klone.hyak.uw.edu
 ```

 For the following exercises, we will create a working directory for this tutorial.
-We recommend starting your working directory in a filesystem location where you have a large storage quota, not in your Home directory (limit 10GB; [**Click here to learn more about Home directory storage limits**](https://hyak.uw.edu/docs/storage/gscratch#user-home-directory)).
-For this demonstration, we will create a working directory to use Hyak's free community storage under `/gscratch/scrubbed` ([**Click here to learn more about Scrubbed storage**](https://hyak.uw.edu/docs/storage/gscratch#scrubbed)).
+We recommend starting your working directory in a filesystem location where you have a large storage quota, not in your Home directory (limit 10GB; [<ins>**Click here to learn more about Home directory storage limits**</ins>](https://hyak.uw.edu/docs/storage/gscratch#user-home-directory)).
+For this demonstration, we will create a working directory to use Hyak's free community storage under `/gscratch/scrubbed` ([<ins>**Click here to learn more about Scrubbed storage**</ins>](https://hyak.uw.edu/docs/storage/gscratch#scrubbed)).
 First navigate to `/gscratch/scrubbed`:

 ```js
 cd /gscratch/scrubbed/